Close Button

 Selection Process

-The selection process for Care Teams consists of two stages: (1) organisation selection stage and (2) proposal assessment stage.
-The Territory-wide Assessment and Steering Group on Care Teams chaired by the Secretary for Home and Youth Affairs, and the District Assessment and Coordinating Panels on Care Teams chaired by District Officers of the 18 districts will be responsible for the selection process.
+The selection process will be handled by the Territory-wide Assessment and Steering Group on Care Teams chaired by the Secretary for Home and Youth Affairs and the District Assessment and Coordinating Panels on Care Teams chaired by District Officers of the 18 districts.

-The purpose of the second stage of selection is to assess the detailed service proposals of the applicant organisations having regard to the service needs of individual sub-districts, so as to select the most suitable organisations to become the Care Teams of the sub-districts.
 District Offices (DOs) will prepare service outlines for each sub-district based on local circumstances, specifying the mandatory service requirements and key performance indicators (KPIs).
-Organisations that have passed the first stage of selection can submit service proposals for the work of the sub-districts based on the service outlines, including the services details and the list of proposed members of the Care Teams.
+The aforesaid organisations can submit service proposals for the work of the sub-districts based on the service outlines for review, including the services details and the list of proposed members of the Care Teams.

 Resources

 The Government will provide Care Teams with some of the resources required.
 The DOs will stipulate the amount of funding for each sub-district in the service outlines.
-The total amount of funding for each Care Team for a two-year service agreement ranges from about $800,000 to $1,200,000.
-The Government also encourages applicant organisations to provide caring services through sponsorship, donation or internal resources.
+The Government also encourages operating organisations to provide caring services through sponsorship, donation or internal resources.

 Monitoring Mechanism